MRes Politics and International Studies

 Potential sources of funding

-- This programme is recognised as being part of the Political Science & International Studies Discipline Pathway, in the ESRC-funded South West Doctoral Training Centre (SWDTC).
-Applicants to this programme are therefore able to apply for ESRC-funded 1+3 studentships.
+This course is recognised as being part of the Political Science & International Studies Discipline Pathway, in the ESRC-funded South West Doctoral Training Partnership (SWDTP).
+Details of funding opportunities to follow in October 2016.

 Tel: +44 (0)1225 38 3037